HarunOktay/Library_System_C/README.md

 # Library_System_C
 ## Library Management System C Implementation Overview
 This is a library management system implemented in C programming language.
 It allows users to manage students, authors, books, and book loans in a library setting.
+This project was created for the 2nd grade 1st semester structural programming course.

 ## Features
 - **Manage Students**: Add, delete, edit, and view student information.